aroraharsh23/abc/README3.md

      <img src="images/image_vpx_15.png" width="500">
      <img src="images/image_vpx_16.png" width="500">

-  -  Verify all the IP configurations done and then set 'IP forwardind' as Enabled.
+  -  Verify all the IP configurations done and then set 'IP forwarding' as Enabled.
     <img src="images/image_vpx_17.png" width="500">

  Note : Before proceeding with the deployment testing, please make sure all the necessary firewall settings have been done.
 For instance, as part of inbound rules of VPX and network security group for the cluster.
 Verify SSH access and